eseuteo/SDM-property_graphs/README.md

 The data for one of the relationships had to be updated.
 For it, the cql queries available in `update_presented_in_relationship.cql` were used.

+#### A.3.
+Evolving the graph

+In order to evolve the graph with the requirements provided, a new node "Review" was created, containing two properties (content and decision).
+After it, two relationships were created; "Creates" and "About".

+The code developed in order to carry out these changes is available in the script <name of the script   >

+The resulting schema after evolving it can be seen in the image below.